-The Stiftung Kulturwerk of the VG-Bild-Kunst supported LandRush with three grants that kickstarted the chapters in Brazil, Ethiopia, Iowa, Germany and the American West.
-In 2020 we got another smaller research grant for upcoming chapters.VG Bild-Kunst is an association with over 54,000 members: artists, who create works in the visual sector and have organized themselves into a society so that they can jointly administer those copyright claims that cannot be realistically administered individually.
-The society is required by the German Copyright Administration Act to use a certain proportion of the income it receives from the management of copyrights to promote cultural objectives.
+The Stiftung Kulturwerk of the VG-Bild-Kunst supported LandRush with five grants that kickstarted the chapters in Brazil, Ethiopia, Iowa, Germany, the American West, and the newest chapter about desert agricultural practices.VG Bild-Kunst is an association with over 54,000 members: artists who create works in the visual sector and have organized themselves into a society to jointly administer those copyright claims that cannot be realistically administered individually.
+The German Copyright Administration Act requires the society to use a certain proportion of the income it receives from the management of copyrights to promote cultural objectives.
 The Stiftung Kulturwerk cultural foundation carries out this cultural mandate.
-It supports projects and programs, awards grants to photographers, illustrators, graphic artists and graphic designers and sponsors projects of cultural significance in the film industry.
+It supports projects and programs, awards grants to photographers, illustrators, graphic artists, and graphic designers, and sponsors projects of cultural significance in the film industry.

-The netzwerk recherche / Olin grant for investigative environmental journalism supported our upcoming Salton Sea chapter with a 5000 € research grant. netzwerk recherche e.V. (nr) is a registered not-for-profit association of journalists founded in 2001. nr is an independent organization, and only pursues goals with a clear public benefit.
-The organization seeks to improve the quality of media coverage using investigative methods of journalism.
-In order to facilitate investigative journalism, the association awards scholarships to journalists.
-Every servitor is assigned a mentor to support and advise them.
+The netzwerk recherche / Olin grant for investigative environmental journalism supported our Salton Sea chapter with a 5000 € research grant. netzwerk recherche e.V. (nr) is a registered not-for-profit association of journalists founded in 2001. netzwerk recherche is an independent organization and only pursues goals with a clear public benefit.
+The organization seeks to improve the quality of media coverage using investigative journalism methods.
+To facilitate investigative journalism, the association awards scholarships to journalists.
+In addition, every servitor is assigned a mentor to support and advise them.

-Punkt Award for Science Journalism provided less than 40% of the travel costs for the story about the continuing drought in California.
+The Punkt Award for Science Journalism provided part of the travel costs for the story about the continuing drought in California.
 The Punkt Award for Science Journalism aims to promote the debate in society about science and innovation.
-It is an initiative by acatech, the National Academy of Science and Engineering. acatech represents the interests of the German scientific and technological communities, at home and abroad.
-It is autonomous, independent and a non-profit organization.
-As a working academy, acatech supports policy-makers and society, providing qualified technical evaluations and forward looking recommendations.
-The Punkt Award is judged by an independent jury of media professionals.
+It is an initiative by acatech, the National Academy of Science and Engineering, that represents the interests of the German scientific and technological communities at home and abroad.
+It is an autonomous, independent non-profit organization.
+As a working academy, acatech supports policy-makers and society, providing qualified technical evaluations and forward-looking recommendations.
+An independent jury of media professionals judges the Punkt Award.

 The ifa supported our participation at the World of Matter exhibition in Montreal and Minneapolis, and the LandRush exhibition at the Centre national de l’audiovisuel (CNA) in Dudelange, Luxemburg.
 The ifa (Institut für Auslandsbeziehungen) is committed to peaceful and enriching coexistence between people and cultures worldwide.
-It promotes art and cultural exchange in exhibitions, dialogue and conference programs.
-As a competence centre for international cultural relations, ifa connects civil societies, cultural practices, art, media and science.
+It promotes art and cultural exchange in exhibitions, dialogue, and conference programs.
+As a competence center for international cultural relations, ifa connects civil societies, cultural practices, art, media, and science.
 The ifa has a global network and counts on long-term cooperation.
-It is supported by the Federal Foreign Office of the Federal Republic of Germany, the state of Baden-Württemberg and its capital Stuttgart.
+It is supported by the Federal Foreign Office of the Federal Republic of Germany, the state of Baden-Württemberg, and its capital Stuttgart.